 - Visit the Kansas Department of Labor COVID-19 information page for ongoing employment impacts from COVID-19.

 - Kansas has basic instructional videos to aid workers as they file for unemployment in the state of Kansas.

 - The Wage and Hour Division provides information on common issues employers and employees face when responding to COVID-19, and its effects on wages and hours worked under the Fair Labor Standards Act (FLSA), job-protected leave under the Family and Medical Leave Act (FMLA), and paid sick leave and expanded family and medical leave under the Families First Coronavirus Response Act (FFCRA).

-For additional questions and assistance, virtual and phone appointments with the library’s Career Resources Specialist are currently available.
+Virtual and phone appointments with the Library’s Career Resources Specialist are currently available for individuals seeking employment.